-That explains the higher bounce rate mobile vs desktop.
+That explains the higher bounce rate on mobile vs desktop.
 Desktop users are more likely to linger on a website while mobile users are more likely to exit the page.
 It might have to do with the fact mobile users are always on the go and desktop users can simply open another tab.

 The mobile bounce rate is improving, though.
 This can either mean the users are getting more comfortable with browsing websites or the mobile experience is improving.
 It could also mean both, thanks to mobile-optimized websites.

-What is responsive web design, you might wonder?
+What is a responsive web design, you might wonder?
 Learn more about it here to understand what it means to have a better mobile experience.

 5. Money Spent

 What you should also know is that mobile users don’t spend as many dollars online as the time they spend.
 They account for only 16% of the total dollars spent on purchases, while desktop users account for 84%.

 What we can conclude from this is that users are still more comfortable browsing and making transactions on desktop devices.